Kiampr/intro-to-genai-in-python/src/chatbot/lessons/exercises/e01_prompting/README.md

-# Lesson 1: Text prompting
+# Exercise 1: Text prompting

 In this exercise, you will make the [chatbot logic](chatbot.py) use the LLM to answer user queries.